• Home

 Which train companies operate between London and Paris?

-Only one passenger train company is able to use the Chunnel, and that is the Eurostar train.
-The high-speed train goes directly from London St. Pancras Station to Paris Gare du Nord.
-They run a number of trains each day between the two cities.
+Only one passenger train company runs through the Chunnel, and that is Eurostar.
+The high-speed train goes directly from London St Pancras to Paris Gare du Nord, with multiple services per day in both directions.

-How much does the train cost from London to Paris?
+How much does the Eurostar cost from London to Paris?

 Can I use a Rail Pass to travel from London to Paris?